 National Hurricane Center.
 Information is also available from the

 Federal Emergency Management Agency.
-If you are travelling during the hurricane season, you should monitor these websites and the websites of the state governments of the state in which you are travelling.
+If you are travelling during the hurricane season, monitor these websites and the websites of the state governments of the state in which you are travelling.

 The direction and strength of hurricanes can change with little warning.
 Television and radio services provide extensive advice from local, state and federal authorities.
-In the event of an approaching hurricane, you should identify your local shelter.
+In the event of an approaching hurricane, identify your local shelter.
 Flights in and out of affected areas could be delayed or suspended.
-You should contact your airline for the latest flight information.
+Contact your airline for the latest flight information.
 The hurricane could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe hurricane may not be available to all who may choose to stay.
-You should familiarise yourself with your hotel or cruise ship evacuation plans.
+Familiarise yourself with your hotel or cruise ship evacuation plans.

 General information on wildfires in the United States is available at the